Queen Victoria Park

 Queen Victoria Park celebrates each season in style.
 Every spring, 500,000 daffodils herald the arrival of this season in a natural, welcoming way.
 Magnificent magnolias, breathtaking tulips and other spring blooming plants play host to spring in the park.

-Chrysanthemums and Kale have been used in the fall to extend the season and to provide interest after the arrival of "Jack Frost".
+Chrysanthemums and Kale have been grown in the fall to extend the season and to provide interest after the arrival the first frost of the season.

-During the winter months, the stark branches of trees and shrubs create visual and special interest for our visitors, especially when coated with ice from the freezing mist of the Falls.
+During the winter season, the bare branches of trees and shrubs create interesting natural visuals for our visitors, especially when coated with ice from the freezing mist of the Falls, and the park transforms itself into a Winter Wonderland as the primary home of the Winter Festival of Lights.